OFFSHORE SAILING CLASSES – A FAST TRACK TO GETTING BLUEWATER CRUISING EXPERIENCE

 View this post on Instagram

-- 59 North: Sail a passage with some very experienced high latitude cruisers.
+- 59 North: Experience offshore passage making with some very experienced high latitude cruisers.
 That combined with the tenor of their site has me interested.
-For this price bracket I’m surprised that they don’t offer steps toward any certs.
+For this price, I’m surprised that they don’t offer steps toward any sailing certifications.

 View this post on Instagram